sigma512/outlearn-publishing/modules/advanced-outlearn.md

 # Building a Path from Modules with Different Owners and/or Repositories

 Outlearn Paths let you pull in any publicly available Outlearn Modules as well as private Modules that your learners have access to.
-All the Modules are specified in the `outlearn.json` manifest in the `pages` array.
-If a Module is declared in the same `outlearn.json` as the path, you can just use the name of the Module.
+All the Modules for a Path are specified in the `outlearn.json` manifest in the `pages` array.
+If a Module is declared in the same `outlearn.json` as the Path, you can just use the name of the Module.
 See Module `awesome-first-module` below for an example.

 A remote Outlearn Module must be available at the time of import.
 For example, if you reference `delightsome/grand-second-module`, be sure that it exists on Outlearn before importing a path that references it.
 Remote Modules are referenced by their Outlearn owner _and_ the Module name.